xarques/cloudcorner-aws-lambda/README.md

 1. Click **Next**
 1. Click **Create function**

-## Trigger a lambda function using API Gateway
+## Read an item into DynamoDB using API Gateway and your lambda function
 When the Lambda function has been created
 1. Goto **Trigger** tab and click to the API Gateway URL.